SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Methodology

-\paragraph{TRELLIS} both mesh and texture are generated with the TRELLIS model \cite{TRELLIS} directly from one or multiple input images.
-If CAD models are not available, this is the fastest tested method to generate semantically-correct 3D assets.
-However in our empirical experiments we observed that geometry and texture are dependent on image perspectives, resulting in less consistency than the other approaches.
+\paragraph{TRELLIS.} Both, mesh and texture can be generated with the TRELLIS model~\cite{TRELLIS} directly from one or multiple input images.
+Thus, when CAD models are unavailable, this GenAI method constitutes a convenient, automated approach to produce semantically correct 3D assets.\\

-In addition to modeling of target objects, the impact of background realism is also evaluated using 3DGS.
-This approach offers an alternative to manual or randomized scene generation.
-This method aims at offering contextualized background information from the real test environment.
-In addition, it delves into the question of how much domain gap comes from object appearance versus scene context.
-A benchmark of the bidirectional sim-real capabilities of these methods is offered in~\autoref{sub:DA_results}.
+In addition to object modeling, we evaluate the impact of background realism using 3DGS-reconstructed scenes from the test environment.
+This approach provides contextualized background information as an alternative to manual or randomized scene generation, and allows us to isolate how much of the domain gap originates from object appearance versus scene context.

-\section{SynthRender Framework}
+\subsection{SynthRender Framework}

 The SynthRender framework is a programmatic generator of synthetic data with a \acrshort{sim-to-real} transfer focus.
-As illustrated in the first stage of~\autoref{fig:synthrender-diagram}, it takes three main inputs: i) a configuration file defining the parameters listed in~\autoref{tab:synthrender_params}, ii) 3D meshes or CAD models of the target objects for which annotations will be generated, and iii) contextual scene information, including textures, \acrfull{HDRI} files \cite{debevec1997recovering}, and distractor objects.
+As summarized in~\autoref{tab:synthrender_positioning}, its contribution lies in the integration of \acrshort{GDR}, automated scene generation, keyframe-based scene management, batch rendering, parallel execution, pre-render scene visualization for debugging \acrshort{GDR} configurations, and single-pass multi-output annotation into a reproducible framework tailored to industrial object perception.
+As illustrated in the first stage of~\autoref{fig:synthrender-diagram}, it takes three main inputs: i) a configuration file defining the parameters listed in~Table~\ref{tab:synthrender_params}, ii) 3D meshes or CAD models of the target objects for which annotations will be generated, and iii) contextual scene information, including textures, \acrfull{HDRI} files~\cite{debevec1997recovering}, and distractor objects.
 Each loaded model may appear multiple times per scene at randomized poses to increase data diversity and scene complexity.

 As depicted in the second stage of~\autoref{fig:synthrender-diagram}, SynthRender applies DR or GDR according to user-defined rules and ranges.
 Each frame has a unique, temporally discontinuous configuration of layout and simulation parameters.
 Both simulation and rendering are executed in Blender through the BlenderProc API, leveraging the Cycles path tracing engine~\cite{cycles}.